rohanratn/Python-Study-Material/src/Chapters/TRY_statement.md

     default-statements
 ```

-A critical statement is onw which can possibly generate an error.
+A critical statement is one which can possibly generate an error.
 For example a division by zero.

 ### Example :
 ```python